andreasnilssondev/naptimer/README.md

 # naptimer

 Keep track of your baby's naps.
-Nothing is tracked or saved anywhere else than on your device.

-For easy and offline access, save the website shortcut to your phone's home screen.
+🍪 No cookies, no tracking.
+All data is stored on your device only.

 https://naptimer.netlify.app/